-^{}Other includes NINDS, NIEHS, OD, FIC, NHLBI, NIA, NINR, NIDDK, and NIAAA.
+\Other includes NINDS, NIEHS, OD, FIC, NHLBI, NIA, NINR, NIDDK, and NIAAA.

-SGM Funding for HIV/AIDS Research
+SGM Projects for HIV/AIDS Research

-The majority of SGM funding (73%) was allocated to projects that pertain to HIV/AIDS.
+The majority of SGM projects (73%) pertain to HIV/AIDS.
 This reflects the historical and contemporary disproportionate incidence and prevalence of HIV/AIDS among SGM persons.